 These days, the line between life insurance policy and investment vehicle has become significantly blurred.
-There are many complex policies available, which can grow in cash value, provide a source of income in retirement and even be borrowed against.
 The policies advertised today offer many attractive features, but understanding how they work and what they will cost you to own can be confusing.

-There are two basic types of life insurance:
+There are two basic types of life insurance, Permanent Insurance and Term Insurance.

 Permanent Insurance provides an individual with coverage until they are deceased, as long as the premium payments are made on time.
 This kind of policy has a savings or investment component, which means it is capable of building cash value.
 It can also be borrowed against.